falcopackages/fujin/docs/index.rst

 .. important::

-   This a work in progress, not ready for use yet.
+   This a work in progress, not ready for production use yet.

 .. .. include:: ../README.md